Partida Logistic

 In addition to renewable energies, other technologies are being developed that contribute to the sustainability of maritime transport.
 The electrification of ports is a key example.
 The Port of Barcelona, with its Nexigen Plan, is working on the electrification of docks so that ships can turn off their auxiliary engines and use electric power while docked.
 This project is an important step towards reducing emissions in port operations.

 Another relevant innovation is the use of electric batteries to power ships.
 In 2015, Norway launched the MS Ampere, a fully electric ferry that operates on short routes.
-This type of vessel is ideal for short-distance journeys, where the limited autonomy of batteries is not a problem.
+This type of vessel is ideal for short-distance journeys, where the limited range of batteries is not an issue.

 Challenges and Future Prospects